rmagatti/auto-session/README.md

 You can also use `:Telescope session-lens` to launch the session picker.

 The following shortcuts are available when the session-lens picker is open

-* `<c-s>` restores the previously opened session.
+- `<c-s>` restores the previously opened session.
 This can give you a nice flow if you're constantly switching between two projects.
-* `<c-d>` will delete the currently highlighted session.
+- `<c-d>` will delete the currently highlighted session.
 This makes it easy to keep the session list clean.

 NOTE: If you previously installed `rmagatti/session-lens`, you should remove it from your config as it is no longer necessary.

-Auto Session provides its own `:Autosession search` and `:Autosession delete` commands, but session-lens is a more complete version of those commands that is specifically built to be used with `telescope.nvim`.
+AutoSession provides its own `:Autosession search` and `:Autosession delete` commands, but session-lens is a more complete version of those commands that is specifically built to be used with `telescope.nvim`.
 These commands make use of `vim.ui.select` which can itself be implemented by other plugins other than telescope.

 ### Preview